valentas-kurauskas/margo/README.md

 It consists of two parts: a raster data processor, written in C++ and a graphical interface, written in Python (using PyQt, matplotlib, sklearn, gdal).

-The current version of the raster processor works only with raster files in hfz format and supports only LKS-94 (Lithuanian) coordinate system.
-(The graphical interface should work with many projections and formats supported by GDAL).
-In the nearest future, arbitrary projections and many raster data formats will be supported via GDAL.
+At present the raster processor works only with raster files in hfz format and supports only LKS-94 (Lithuanian) coordinate system.
+The graphical interface should work with many projections and formats supported by GDAL.

 Documentation: see doc/ (to be added more).